ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 257-262
+GENERATED FROM PYTHON SOURCE LINES 260-264

 Run solution
 ------------

-The System Coupling server's ``stdout``/``stderr`` output is not shown in PySystemCoupling by default.
-To see it, output streaming must be turned on:
+The System Coupling server's ``stdout`` and ``stderr`` output is not shown in PySystemCoupling by default.
+To see it, turn output streaming on.

 ..
-GENERATED FROM PYTHON SOURCE LINES 262-263
+GENERATED FROM PYTHON SOURCE LINES 264-265

 .. code-block:: default